-4 Encourage mindful eating.
+Practice mindful eating.

-Your child should not eat in front of a screen (tablet, TV, or computer), or while doing something else.
+You should not eat in front of a screen (tablet, TV, or computer) or while doing something else.
 This can lead to overeating.
 Eating with someone else or with the family helps to slow down eating and encourages healthy eating habits.

-5 Discourage eating when bored.
+Avoid eating when bored.

-Sometimes children go to the refrigerator or cupboards out of habit or because they do not know what else to do.
-Provide your child with regular meals and snacks so that they do not help themselves to food whenever they want.
+Sometimes people go to the refrigerator or cupboards out of habit or because they do not know what else to do.
+Eating meals and snacks regularly can help you avoid eating when bored.